yusukebe/plainrouter/README.md

 [![Build Status](https://travis-ci.org/yusukebe/plainrouter.svg?branch=master)](https://travis-ci.org/yusukebe/plainrouter)

 PlainRouter is a **fast** and **simple** routing engine for Ruby.
-Using `PlainRouter::Method`, you can quickly make web application framework such as a Sinatra.
+Using `PlainRouter::Method`, you can quickly make web application framework like Sinatra.
 PlainRouter is a porting project of [Route::Boom](https://metacpan.org/pod/Router::Boom).

 ## Install